-2. The school's approach to dealing with incidents
+1.3 The school's approach to dealing with incidents

-If a parent/carer/visitor behaves in an unacceptable way towards a member of the school community, the headteacher or appropriate senior staff will assess the level of risk before deciding on a future course of action.
+If a parent/carer/visitor behaves in an unacceptable way towards a member of the school community, the Headteacher or appropriate senior staff will assess the level of risk before deciding on a future course of action.
 The course of action will be reasonable and commensurate with the assessed level of risk.

-3. Risk Assessment
+1.4 Risk Assessment

 The head teacher will assess the risk in order to help make a decision about the level of response.
 In all cases the response will be reasonable and proportionate.
-The headteacher will consider the following questions:
+The Headteacher will consider the following questions:

 - What form did the abuse take?

 - What evidence is there?

 - What do witnesses say happened?

 - Are there previous incidents to take into consideration?

-- Do members of staff/pupils feel intimidated by the parent's behaviour?
+- Do members of staff/students feel intimidated by the parent's behaviour?

 - Is there any evidence of provocation?

-- How high is the assessed risk?
+- How high is the assessed risk that this will be repeated or there will be retaliation at the school's action? (low, medium, high).

-4. Recording of Incidents
+1.5 Recording of Incidents

-Staff/pupils subject to abuse and witnesses will make written statements about incident(s) which will be kept in a file with subsequent letters.
-This should include:
+Staff/students subject to abuse and witnesses will make written statements about incident(s) which will be kept in a file with subsequent letters.
+This file will be kept by the Headteacher's PA